Bhutanise People Showing Their Traditional Dance

 AccommodationHotel

-We have breakfast in the Hotel and then depart for the Land of the Thunder Dragon, Bhutan.
-The journey is from Kathmandu to Paro International Airport.
+We have breakfast at the Hotel and then drive to Bhutan's International Airport, the Land of the Thunder Dragon.
+(Bhutan) The journey is from Kathmandu to Paro International Airport.

-After landing, our employee will meet you and accompany you to Thimphu, which is about an hour’s drive from Paro.
-In the beautiful afternoon, we plan to visit the Tashicho dzong, the Memorial Chorten, and the cultural city of Thimphu.
+After landing, our employee will meet you and accompany you to Thimphu, which is about an hour's drive from Paro.
+On a beautiful afternoon, we plan to visit Tashicho Dzong, the Memorial Chorten, and the cultural city of Thimphu.
 We will visit the Memorial Chorten at dusk and stay overnight at the Hotel.

 AnyConv.com Nepal Bhutan Tour Image 1